stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/index.md

 *Prerequisite:* Instinctive Pounce<br>
 You can roll one additional weapon damage die when determining the extra damage for a critical hit with a melee attack.

-YOu may take this talent up to three times.
+You may take this talent up to three times.

 ### Relentless Rage
 *Prerequisite:* Brutal Critical and Feral Instinct<br>